AlkaWildlife/alkawildlife.eu/en_GB/_md_pages/operations.md

 •	To conduct **research projects** in the field of biology, ecology and wildlife protection

-•	To provide **expert analyses, opinions** and c**atalogue surveys** of wildlife
+•	To provide **expert analyses, opinions** and **catalogue surveys** of wildlife

 •	To **support ‘in the field’ decision-making** by **recommending actions** for wildlife and biodiversity conservation

 •	To be the **lead on professional works** of secondary and university students in animal ecology

-•	To produce **educational information** and maintain public relations in the field of animal ecology, conservation of wild animal species and protection of biodiversity
+•	To produce **educational information** and maintain public relations in the field of animal ecology, species conservation and biodiversity protection

 •	To **develop, test and implement** species and landscape **management measures**